obniz/obniz/doc/messaging.md

 }
 ```

-You can do with POST method.
-It accept multiple destinations.
+You can do this with POST method to send to multiple destinations.
 ```
 POST https://obniz.io/obniz/message
 ```
 Parameters

-- to:  destination separated ","
+- to:  destination separated by ","
 - data: message

 ## obniz - obniz messaging
-For example, press one button to move 10 robot's hand.
+Below is an example of pressing one button to move the hands of 10 robots aroudn the world simultaneously.
-First prepare obniz with one button connected. and send a message to 10 obniz when button pressed.
+First, prepare an obniz with one button connected, and send a message to 10 obniz when that button is pressed.
 ```Javascript
 // Example
 obniz.onconnect = function(){